-Sudoers is the default sudo security policy plugin in Linux, however, experienced system administrators can specify a custom security policy as well as input and output logging plugins.
-It is driven by the /etc/sudoers file or alternatively in LDAP.
+Sudoers is the default sudo security policy plugin in Linux; however, experienced system administrators can specify a custom security policy as well as input and output logging plugins.
+It is driven by the /etc/sudoers file or, alternatively by LDAP.

-You can define sudoers insults option or several others in the file above.
-It is set under defaults entries section.
-Read through our last article that explains 10 Useful Sudoers Configurations for Setting ‘sudo’ in Linux.
+You can define sudoers options like the insults option or several others in the file /etc/sudoers.
+It is set under the Defaults entries section.
+Read through our last article, which explains 10 Useful Sudoers Configurations for Setting ‘sudo’ in Linux.

 Start by opening the file /etc/sudoers like so: